-Outsourcing of clinical research to a CRO or other vendors is a critical business process with a high impact on the outsourcing company and its procedures, especially for small sponsor companies.
+Outsourcing of clinical research to a CRO (Contract Research Organisation) or other vendors is a critical business process with a high impact on the outsourcing company and its procedures, especially for small sponsor companies.

 According to the Avoca Group’s Industry Research Report on Clinical Outsourcing (2019) smaller sponsors spent 78% of their available finances on outsourcing, compared to larger sponsors with 50%.
 The overall outsourcing activities in the industry is stable at 65%.

 Smaller sponsors, especially during their first clinical activities, are faced with the decision whether to outsource all activities and which activities to conduct in-house.
 For each activity to be outsourced, small sponsors should evaluate: